kpundt93/pizza-parlor/README.md

 ```
 Describe: Pizza.prototype.getPrice

-Test: It will determine the price of the pizza, based on size and toppings
+Test: It will determine the price of the pizza, based on size.
-Code: newPizza.getPrice("m");
+Code: newPizza.getPrice();
 Expected Output: 18
+Test: It will determine the price of the pizza, based on size and toppings.
+Code: newPizza.getPrice();
+Expected Output: 19
 ```

 ## GitHub Pages